fukatani/rujaion/README.md

 ![browse](https://github.com/fukatani/rust-gui-debugger/blob/master/doc/browse.png)

 You can browse contest task by Dock Browser Widget.
-If you want to hide (or show) browser, press F11 key.
+You can hide (or show) browser, press F11 key.
-You can download task test cases by right click menu.
+If page URL is contest task page, contest task is downloaded by online-judge-tools.